Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Data Analysis and Interpretation

 The first two epochs are well described by simple power-laws with spectral index $\beta = -0.71 \pm 0.03$ and $\beta = -0.85 \pm 0.01$, respectively.
 The third epoch, covering the peak of the rebrightening in optical and the apparent plateau in X-rays, is best described by two power-law segments: the first one going from the radio to optical energies, with a spectral index $\beta = -0.19 \pm 0.02$, the second one going from the optical to X-ray energies, with a spectral index $\beta = -0.91 \pm 0.04$.
+Given the limited number of data used to infer the radio-to-optical spectral slope, the exact position of the spectral break is uncertain and the low-energy spectral slope (-0.19) is not well constrained and should be interpreted as a lower limit.